dram/trealla/docs/USAGE.md

 Defined operators can ONLY be used as operators.
 To use them as regular functors they must be quoted, e.g: *X is '+'(1,2)* and  not *X is +(1,2)*.

-Bignums (actually bigints) are considered experimental at this stage.
-To introduce a bignum use the 'B' suffix e.g: *X is 1B*, or *bignum/1* function e.g: *X is bignum(1)*.
-Thereafter X will propagate in calculations as a bignum.
-Integer literals will automatically promote to a bignum if needed during parsing.
-Not all BIFs handle bignums as yet (*between/3* does).
-Expect numerical programs to run 2-3 times slower when making use of bignums.
-Integer overflow does *NOT* promote to bignums.
+Unbounded ints (aka. bigints or bignums) are considered experimental at this stage.
+To introduce a bignum use the 'B' suffix e.g: *X is 1B*, or *unbounded/1* function e.g: *X is unbounded(1)*.
+Thereafter X will propagate as such in calculations.
+Integer literals will automatically set to unbounded if needed (>INT_MAX) during parsing.
+Not all BIFs may handle unbounded ints as yet.
+Expect numerical programs to run 2-3 times slower when making use of unbounded ints.
+Integer overflow does *NOT* promote to unbounded (nor is it detected).
 For example:

 	tpl -l samples/factorial.pro -g 'fac(200B,F),writeln(F)'               # OR
 	tpl -l samples/factorial.pro -g 'fac(200,F),writeln(F)' --unbounded